DocPrior/closures-assignment/scope_answers.md

 doChores(); // calling doChores(), which then calls reportActivity()

-the job of the function is to declare chore again so the value of chore is now sneack out becauses declearing chore inside the function makes the variable into a local varibale of that function rather than global, calling the function returns sneak out
+the job of the function is to declare chore again so the value of chore is now sneack out becauses declearing chore inside the function makes the variable into a local varibale of that function, calling the function returns sneak out

 var letter;
 var contents = 'Looking for gold';